spress/spress.yosymfony.com/src/content/docs/how-it-works.md

   order: 2
 prettify: true
 ---
-Spress is a static site generator - an application that takes your site and transforms it to final HTML ready to deploy on your hosting.
-Your content is generated at `build` folder.
+Spress is a static site generator, an application that takes your site and transforms it to final HTML ready to deploy on your hosting.
+Your content is generated at `./build` folder.
 You can create content using HTML or Markdown syntax.
-Additionally, with [converters](/docs/2.0/developers/converters), you can add new types of content.
+Additionally, with [converters](/docs/developers/converters), you can add new types of content.

 ## Site structure {#site-structure}